angband/angband/lib/readme.txt

 These files are modifiable.
-It is recommended that if you do modify any of these files, you put the modified version in your user directory (lib\user on Windows, ~/Documents/Angband on OSX, ~/.angband/Angband on Linux/Unix), where it will be read preferentially.
+It is recommended that if you do modify any of these files, you put the modified version in your user directory (lib\user on Windows, ~/Documents/Angband on macOS, ~/.angband/Angband on Linux/Unix), where it will be read preferentially.
 Look at the help file lib/help/modify.txt for more details.